Manipur Police registers zero FIRs over killing of two Kuki-Zo ‘village volunteers’

 The term “village volunteers” has been used for armed civilians guarding villages since an ethnic conflict broke out between the state’s Kuki and Meitei communities in May.
 Eleven months on, 219 persons have been killed and 60,000 people have been displaced from their homes.

 The first information reports in connection with Lupheng and Lunkim’s killing were filed based on a police complaint by their relatives.
-According to the complaint, their mortal remains were yet to be returned to the families.
+According to the complaint, their bodies were yet to be returned to the families.
 They also alleged that a mob had attacked the vehicle carrying their bodies.

 The reports were registered under section 16 of the Unlawful Activities Prevention Act, section 3 of the Scheduled Castes and Scheduled Tribes Prevention of Atrocities Act and sections of the Indian Penal Code dealing with murder, criminal conspiracy, rioting, criminal intimidation and connected offences.